 - Set up your Opening Balance Sheet (Eröffnungsbilanz).

 - This is where finding a good tax adviser is important.
-Don’t even think about DIY, you might get in trouble with the Finanzamt.
+Don’t even think about DIY, you might get in trouble with the tax office.
 We can connect you with a professional who’ll keep you in the clear.
 Trust us: You don’t want to mess with the Finanzamt!

 NB.
 Bookkeeping can make small-time entrepreneurs come undone.
 Without accurate bookkeeping, you can find yourself in hot water when it comes to publishing your Jahresabschluss and operating your business in general.
 We’ve seen one too many founders paying accountants a lot of money to do a clean up job a year operating.

 - Set up a payroll accounting system

 - Be smart.
 Let an expert handle this side of your business so you don’t risk

 Starting a company is an exciting part of an entrepreneurs life.
 We wish you the very best with your endeavour.
 If you have any further questions or just want us get rid of the pain of German bureaucracy, book a free consultation to have a chat with one of our German experts.